Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 For example, a single `purse` can contain assets of
 5 Quatloos, but not two separated assets of 2 Quatloos and 3 Quatloos.
 To hold multiple, separated, quantities of same-branded assets you have to have multiple `purses`.
 This is similar to how, in the real world, you might have two bank accounts for dollars.
 One is for everyday expenses, and the other is an emergency fund.

 When you deposit assets into a `purse` or `payment`, they are added to whatever assets already exist there.
 So a 3 Quatloos deposit into a `purse` with 8 Quatloos, results in a `purse` with 11 Quatloos.
-Similarly, a 6 Quatloos withdrawal from that `purse` into a new `payment` leaves the `purse` with 5 Quatloos and the new `payment` has 6 Quatloos.
+Similarly, then withdrawing 6 Quatloos from that `purse` into a new `payment` leaves the `purse` with 5 Quatloos and the new `payment` has 6 Quatloos.

 When adding a `payment` to a `purse`, you must add the entire `payment`.
 To